umbraco/vsts-uaas-deploy-task/README.md

 Once you have logged in you can use the following command to upload the deploy task from this repository to your VSTS account:
 ```
-tfx build tasks upload --task-path C:\path\to\tasks\DeployUaaSRepository
+tfx build tasks upload --task-path C:\path\to\tasks\DeployUmbracoCloudRepository
 ```

 From your Build definition click "Add build step".
-From the "Add tasks" dialog you should now see the "Deploy to Umbraco as a Service" task under **Deploy**.
+From the "Add tasks" pane you should now see the "Deploy to Umbraco Cloud" task under **Deploy**.

 ![Add tasks](Images/Add-Task-Deploy.png)